 Funds are used for an array of extras, including special equipment, guest speakers, performers, field trips and innovative materials.
+We also award a special Adelia Hall Arts Grant to an applicant who makes a special effort to integrate art into the core curriculum.
 During the 2016-17 school year, CINS funded 18 grant proposals from teachers at all seven zoned, cluster schools, for a total of $7877.55!

 The grants paid for items such as "black out" curtains for a chemistry lab at Grady, 3-D printers at Spark and MES, a programmable robot at Hope-Hill, programmable Sphero robot balls and stabilizing camera equipment at Centennial, human anatomy models at Mary Lin, and tablets for learning Spanish at Mary Lin and Spark.
 Alternate seating (and standing!) options were also popular requests this year and were funded for Mary Lin, Morningside, and Hope-Hill.
 Books, books, and more books were funded for Inman, Mary Lin, Spark, and the Grady cluster step team.